jupyter/jupyter.github.io/privacy.md

 ## Do Project Jupyter software programs collect information ?

-Project Jupyter Software does not collect any information about its installation or usage.
+By design, most Project Jupyter software does not collect any information about its installation or usage.
+Telemetry is an opt-in feature available through libraries such as [Jupyter Telemetry](https://github.com/jupyter/telemetry).

 All software developed by the Jupyter Project, other than purpose-built telemetry libraries, is free of tracking